 - Successful state-of-the-art technology demonstration

 Large conferences have a lot of moving parts.
-Not only do hundreds of registered attendees need to be efficiently signed in and credentialed, they also need to be kept informed of the inevitable speaker, session, and venue changes that occur throughout the conference itself.
-Conference organizers crave feedback on session quality and interest, and exhibitors work to gather contacts and distribute product information easily to attendees.
+Not only do hundreds of registered attendees need to be efficiently signed in and credentialed: they also need to be kept informed of the inevitable speaker, session, and venue changes that occur throughout the conference itself.
+Conference organizers crave feedback on session quality and interest.
+Exhibitors work to gather contacts and distribute product information easily to attendees.

 As sessions begin and end, and exhibits open and close, smooth mass transitions are critical to the successful conference experience.
 Accurate, available, and appropriate information keeps attendees on track.